Flies in Your Bin?

 Treating fly and maggot infestations

-When a fly finds a source of food for its maggots in bins – indoors or outside – it lays its eggs there, causing an infestation in the bin and throughout the surrounding area.
-A fly may enter through open doors and windows but when these insects begin to reproduce indoors the population can skyrocket in a short time.
-Fly and maggot control should be left to the experts and Young’s Pest Control provide professional solutions to fly infestations in both domestic and commercial environments.
+When a fly finds a source of food for its maggots in bins – indoors or outside – it lays its eggs there, causing an infestation in the chest and throughout the surrounding area.
+Likewise, a fly may enter through open doors and windows.
+However, when these insects begin to reproduce indoors, the population can skyrocket in a short time.
+Therefore, fly and maggot control should be left to the experts.
+Young’s Pest Control provides professional solutions to fly infestations in domestic and commercial environments.